 i.
 Open derivatives hedging items recorded at amortized cost:

+(a) Swaps, collars, and forwards shall be valued at amortized cost in a manner consistent with hedged item.
+(Components of a hedging instrument excluded from the determination of hedge effectiveness not addressed in 2.b.iii. shall be recognized at fair value, with changes in fair value of the excluded component recognized as unrealized gains/losses throughout the duration of the hedging instrument.
+These components are not captured within the guidance for effective hedges detailed within this section.)

-(a) Swaps, collars, and forwards shall be valued at amortized cost in a manner consistent with hedged item;(b) The amortization period and methods used shall result in a constant effective yield over the life of the hedged item or program.
+(b) The amortization period and methods used shall result in a constant effective yield over the life of the hedged item or program.
 (For floating rate hedged items the estimated effective yield shall be based on the current rate so the changes in yields attributable to changes in interest rates will be recognized in the period of change.)
 Specific treatment includes:

 (1) Holdings in derivatives purchased or written within a year of maturity or expiry need not be amortized;